 Web application development frameworks

 The purpose of frameworks is to make web application development easier and faster than coding a web app from scratch.
+Now that we understand some web application basics, it’s important to look at the concrete techniques we can use for developing our own solutions.

 Web application frameworks are opinionated and each has its own philosophy and benefits.
 They come in two types; backend and frontend.
 Truth be told, the frontend frameworks below are not really frameworks at all; they only represent the view layer of a web application.
 But for the sake of simplicity we’ll refer to them as frameworks.

 Rails describes itself as ‘a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern’.
 Rails is a great framework for metaprogramming (where a computer program can treat other programs as their data) and database orientated web programming.
 In my opinion, Rails is the perfect framework for small projects.
+Ruby on Rails is a popular derivative.

 Django describes itself as a ‘high-level Python Web framework that encourages rapid development and clean, pragmatic design’.
 In my opinion, I would advise anyone who is working scientific programming or data manipulation to choose Django.